lamdis-ai/lamdis-runs/README.md

 **lamdis-runs** is an open-source test runner for **AI assistants and agents**.
 It runs entirely on its own so any team can **author tests**, **group them into suites**, and **gate CI/CD** against real assistants.

+> **Status:** lamdis‑runs is currently in **beta**.
+APIs and JSON formats may change, and it has not yet been fully battle-tested for all production scenarios.

 Think of it as a **conversational test framework for LLM agents**:

 - 🧪 **Agentic assistant testing** – design suites that exercise your chatbots, copilots, retrieval-augmented generation (RAG) systems, or workflow agents.